#StandWithUkraine - Stop the Russian invasion

 GitHub Desktop and Atom Editor to Code Efficiently

-Editing your code through the GitHub web interface is a good way to start, but it can be very slow, especially if you need to modify or upload multiple files in your repo.
+Editing your code through the GitHub web interface is a good way to start, especially if you only need to make a few edits or upload a couple of files to your repo.
+But the web interface will feel very slow if you edit or upload multiple files in your repo.
 To speed up your work, we recommend that you download two free tools—GitHub Desktop and Atom Text Editor—which run on Mac or Windows computers.
 When you connect your GitHub web account to GitHub Desktop, it allows you to “pull” the most recent version of the code to your local computer’s hard drive, make and test your edits, and “push” your commits back to your GitHub web account.
 Atom Text Editor, which is also created by the makers of GitHub, allows you to view and edit code repos on your local computer more easily than the GitHub web interface.
 While there are many text editors for coders, Atom is designed to work well with GitHub Desktop.

-Tip: Currently, neither GitHub Desktop nor Atom Editor are supported for Chromebooks, but Google’s Web Store offers several text editors, such as Text and Caret, which offer some of the functionality described below.)
+Tip: Currently, neither GitHub Desktop nor Atom Editor are supported for Chromebooks, but Chrome’s Web Store offers several text editors, such as Text and Caret, which offer some of the functionality described below.

 Let’s use GitHub Desktop to pull a copy of your